Human-in-the-Loop Feature Selection Using Interpretable Kolmogorov-Arnold Network-based Double Deep Q-Network: Background

 where \( \frac{\partial x_{l+1,j}}{\partial c_i} \) reflects the derivative of the spline function concerning its coefficients.
 KANs define spline functions \( \phi \) over a discretized grid, which specifies where the functions are evaluated, thus influencing the approximation resolution.
 The order parameter indicates the degree of the B-splines: an order of 1 denotes linear splines, while higher orders yield more complex shapes.
 The grid and order parameters determine KANs' capacity to model intricate functional relationships; finer grids with higher-order splines allow for precise approximations but require more computational resources.

-The differences between KAN and MLP are that KANs implement learnable activation functions along edges, contrasting with MLPs, which implement fixed activation functions at nodes.
+The primary difference between KAN and MLP is that KANs implement learnable activation functions along edges, whereas MLPs implement fixed activation functions at nodes.
 KANs represent weights as splines, improving their ability to approximate complex functions with fewer parameters.
 KANs and MLPs can be extended to multiple layers, supporting deep architectures.
+We introduce KANs here to frame their conceptual differences from MLPs; the practical instantiation inside our DDQN head (width, grid, regularization) is given later in Sec. {\ref{sec:3}}-{\ref{method:kan}} to avoid duplication and to keep implementation choices distinct from background theory.